tidyverse/duckplyr/README.md

   duckplyr::as_duckplyr_tibble() %>%
   transmute(bill_area = bill_length_mm * bill_depth_mm) %>%
   head(3)
-#> The duckplyr package is configured to fall back to dplyr when it encounters
+#> The duckplyr package is configured to fall back to dplyr when it encounters an
-#> an incompatibility.
-Fallback events can be collected and uploaded for
+#> incompatibility.
+Fallback events can be collected and uploaded for analysis to
-#> analysis to guide future development.
-By default, no data will be collected
+#> guide future development.
+By default, no data will be collected or uploaded.
-#> or uploaded.
 #> ℹ A fallback situation just occurred.
-The following information would have
+The following information would have been
-#>   been recorded:
+#>   recorded:
 #>   {"version":"0.4.1","message":"Can't convert columns of class <factor> to
 #>   relational.
-Affected\ncolumn:
+Affected
-#>   `...1`.","name":"transmute","x":{"...1":"factor","...2":"factor","...3":"numeric","...4":"numeric","...5":"integer","...6":"integer","...7":"factor","...8":"integer"},"args":{"dots":{"...9":"...3
+#>   column:\n`...1`.","name":"transmute","x":{"...1":"factor","...2":"factor","...3":"numeric","...4":"numeric","...5":"integer","...6":"integer","...7":"factor","...8":"integer"},"args":{"dots":{"...9":"...3
 #>   * ...4"}}}
 #> → Run `duckplyr::fallback_sitrep()` to review the current settings.
-#> → Run `Sys.setenv(DUCKPLYR_FALLBACK_COLLECT = 1)` to enable fallback
+#> → Run `Sys.setenv(DUCKPLYR_FALLBACK_COLLECT = 1)` to enable fallback logging,
-#>   logging, and `Sys.setenv(DUCKPLYR_FALLBACK_VERBOSE = TRUE)` in addition to
+#>   and `Sys.setenv(DUCKPLYR_FALLBACK_VERBOSE = TRUE)` in addition to enable
-#>   enable printing of fallback situations to the console.
+#>   printing of fallback situations to the console.
 #> → Run `duckplyr::fallback_review()` to review the available reports, and
 #>   `duckplyr::fallback_upload()` to upload them.
 #> ℹ See `?duckplyr::fallback()` for details.